-Water levels in lake shore pools vary accordingly with rain and storm events, and water volume and quality are both directly affected by runoff.
+Water levels in lake shore pools vary accordingly with rain and storm events, and water volume and quality are both directly affected by run-off.
 Geese, gulls, and other species loafing on the rocky shores contribute their feces, likely altering the water quality and chemistry of some small pools and seepy shoreline cracks.
-The nutrient enrichment and trampling associated with the numerous gull breeding colonies has an especially deleterious effect on nearby shoreline vegetation, especially on the rock pools.
-Like the gulls (especially ring-billed gulls (Larus delawarensis)), the number of geese along the North Shore has increased and they are known to graze the scant vegetation along the rocky shore and pools.
+The nutrient enrichment and trampling associated with the numerous gull breeding colonies has an exceptionally deleterious effect on nearby shoreline vegetation, especially on the rock pools.
+Like the gulls (mainly ring-billed gulls (Larus delawarensis)), the number of geese along the North Shore has increased and they are known to graze the scant vegetation along the rocky shore and pools.
 The combined effects of increased grazing and localized pollution could well be a serious threat to some P. vulgaris populations.
 Additional threats include any activities that result in habitat degradation, increased competition, and alteration of water levels or water quality.
 Pinguicula vulgaris is a species with a very limited amount of available habitat in Minnesota, and it is very dependent upon high quality conditions for survival.

 Conservation Efforts in Minnesota

 Nearly 60% of the known occurrences of P. vulgaris occur on lands in private ownership.
 Only 13% are located within State Parks and just one occurrence (less than 2%) is in a Scientific and Natural Area.
 The remaining occurrences are on lands in tribal, state, or corporate ownership.